garrandall/popular-music-data/tracks/honey-honey-david-hudson.md

   ranking_list: Billboard Hot 100
   start_date: '1980-09-06'
 ---
-Hhhhhhmmmmm
+Hm
-Yeeeeaaaaaah
+Yeah
 Honey, honey, girl you know i'm gonna get ya
-Honey, honey, you know that i gotta get with ya
+Honey, honey, you know that I gotta get with ya
 We've been kissing and touching
 I'm burning through and through
 If Kissing and touching really turn you on